 - Funding of up to £25,000 available from TechForce19 to technology companies who can find digital ways to support people staying at home, e.g. providing remote social care, boosting the volunteer sector, improving mental health support

-- 3 month mortgage payment holiday available to home owners and landlords who are experiencing difficulties due to COVID-19 (note interest will still accrue on remaining balance).
-Further 3 month payment holidays can be applied for and individuals yet to apply have until 31 October to do so
+- 3 month mortgage payment holiday available to home owners and landlords who are experiencing difficulties due to COVID-19 (note interest will still accrue on remaining balance)

 - Nearly £1bn of additional support pledged for renters, in the form of Housing Benefit and Universal Credit.
 From April of this year, Housing Allowance rates will pay for at least 30% of market rents in each area

 - Tenants can apply for a 3 month payment holiday.
-No one can be evicted from their home or have their home repossessed until at least 23 August 2020
+No one can be evicted from their home or have their home repossessed over the next 3 months

 - Payments due on the 31st July 2020 under income tax self-assessment will be deferred until 31st January 2021.
 No penalties or interest will arise